rasulkireev/apw/src/content/tutorials/openclaw-with-docker-practical-setup-guide.md

 Reliable deployment is mostly about:

-- prebuilt release image,
+- tiny custom Dockerfile from a pinned release image,
-- correct start command,
+- correct startup command,
-- persistent dirs + ownership,
+- persistent storage + ownership,
 - websocket-ready proxy,
 - token + allowed origins.

-If those are right, deploying OpenClaw is straightforward across Docker platforms.
+If those are right, OpenClaw deployment is straightforward across Docker platforms.